Code-Institute-Submissions/HLuke93-ms2/README.md

 * [Animate](https://animate.style/) was used for the animation
 * [W3C Markup](https://validator.w3.org/) and [Jigsaw validation](https://jigsaw.w3.org/) were used to validate the HTML and CSS used
 * [Online Javascript Validator](https://jshint.com/) was used for Javascript validation.
+* [Background Color Generator](https://cssgradients.ie/) was used for Main Background Color.
 <br>

 ## Content